Your Face Sounds Familiar (Greek TV series) series 3

 Your Face Sounds Familiar is a Greek reality show which aired on ANT1.
 The third season premiered on April 3, 2016 and at the end of every live, the winner of the night was donating the money from the audience's voting (via phone) to a charity of their choice.
 In Cyprus, the money were given to "Pankypria Organosi Tyflon" (Pancyprian Organization of the Blind People) organization every week.

 Cast

 Host and Judges

 The host of the show was Maria Bekatorou and all four judges were replaced by Katerina Papoutsaki, Petros Philippidis, Stamatis Fasoulis and Nikos Moutsinas.

 Contestants

 There were ten contestants in total who competed in the third season; five women and five men.
-Apostolia Zoi first signed to participate on the second series of the show, but cancelled her participation due to personal reasons.
+Apostolia Zoi first signed to participate on the second series of the show, but cancelled her participation for personal reasons.
 Zoi revealed this in an interview with "Ego Weekly" Magazine, during her participation on the show.